Frankfurt Germany Temple

 Total Floor Area: 24,170 square feet.

 Situated several miles north of Frankfurt in the historic city of Friedrichsdorf, the Frankfurt Germany Temple stands on elevated land near a major highway where drivers can glimpse its graceful detached spire.
-Ancillary buildings are on site including a patron housing facility for long-distance travelers.
-The immaculate grounds, open to the public, are beautified with colorful shrubs and flowers.
+Ancillary buildings are on site including a residence for the temple president, a temple missionary housing facility, a patron housing facility, and a stake center.
+The immaculate park-like grounds—open to the public—are beautified with colorful shrubs and flowers.

 Construction of the Frankfurt Germany Temple met opposition during its early planning phases, but President Gordon B. Hinckley told local officials that they would not regret their decision to permit construction of the temple.
 It "will be a thing of beauty in this lovely area," he said.
 "It will be a source of pride to local residents, who will come to speak of it as 'our temple.'"

 President Gordon B. Hinckley broke ground for the Frankfurt Germany Temple the day after he concluded the dedicatory services for the Freiberg Germany Temple.
 The next day, he dedicated the Stockholm Sweden Temple.